-In accordance with ASOP No. 36, the actuary should state whether the opinion is for losses and loss adjustment expenses combined or separately.
+In accordance with ASOP No. 36, the actuary will state whether the opinion is for losses and loss-adjustment expenses combined or separately.

 ASOP No. 36 states that a reserve makes a reasonable provision if it is within the actuary's range of reasonable reserve estimates.
-This Standard defines the range of reasonable estimates as a range of estimates that could be produced by appropriate actuarial methods or alternative sets of assumptions that the actuary judges to be reasonable.
+This standard defines the range of reasonable estimates as a range of estimates that could be produced by appropriate actuarial methods or alternative sets of assumptions that the actuary judges to be reasonable.
 Note that the range of reasonable estimates is narrower, perhaps considerably, than the range of possible outcomes of the ultimate settlement value of the reserve.

-ASOP No. 36 contains specific disclosure requirements for Deficient or Inadequate Opinions, Redundant or Excessive Opinions, Qualified Opinions, and situations in which no opinion can be formed.
+ASOP No. 36 contains specific disclosure requirements for deficient or inadequate opinions, redundant or excessive opinions, qualified opinions, and situations in which no opinion can be formed.
 Appendix 2 contains further guidance.

-If the actuary reaches different conclusions regarding the Scope items, e.g., the determination of a reasonable provision for Net reserves versus a determination of a redundant provision for Gross reserves (Direct plus Assumed reserves), then the opinion would usually include language that explicitly conveys the intended category of opinion for each of the Scope items.
+If the actuary reaches different conclusions regarding the SCOPE items, e.g., the determination of a reasonable provision for net reserves versus a determination of a redundant provision for gross reserves (direct plus assumed reserves), then the opinion would usually include language that explicitly conveys the intended category of opinion for each of the SCOPE items.

-When the reserve estimate is subject to an exceptionally high degree of variability or when a reasonable fluctuation in reserve can have a material effect on surplus, the actuary may choose to discuss this in the opinion.
+When the reserve estimate is subject to an exceptionally high degree of variability, or when a reasonable fluctuation in reserve can have a material effect on surplus, the actuary may choose to discuss this in the opinion.
 This situation may arise from the relationship of reserves to surplus, the relationship of the range of reasonable estimates to surplus, or others.
 The actuary may choose to state the reason for the potential variability.
 ASOP No. 36 requires this disclosure when the actuary reasonably believes that there are significant risks and uncertainties that could result in material adverse deviation.

-In determining whether the reserves make a reasonable provision for all unpaid loss and loss expense obligations, the actuary should follow ASOP No. 36 and be guided by the principles contained in the Statement of Principles Regarding Property and Casualty Loss and Loss
+In determining whether the reserves make a reasonable provision for all unpaid loss and loss expense obligations, the actuary can refer to ASOP No. 36 and find further guidance in the principles contained in the Statement of Principles Regarding Property and Casualty Loss and

-Adjustment Expense Reserves of the Casualty Actuarial Society (CAS), contained in an Appendix to ASOP No. 9.
+Loss Adjustment Expense Reserves of the Casualty Actuarial Society (CAS), contained in an appendix to ASOP No. 9.